verge-io/terraform-provider-vergeio/docs/resources/drive.md

 	- `import`  (Import drive from media images)
 	- `clone`   (Clone an existing VM disk)
 	- `efidisk` (Create a new EFI Disk)
-- `media_source` (Number) - Key (ID) of the source media used to create a Cloned disk, Imported disk, or attach an image from media images to a CD-Rom.
+- `media_source` (Number) - ID of the source media used to create a Cloned disk, Imported disk, or attach an image from media images to a CD-Rom.
 - `preferred_tier` (String) - Tier to assign the resource to.
 If one is not specified the default tier in the system settings will be used.
 - `preserve_drive_format` (Boolean) - Default = False
 - `readonly` (Boolean) Default = False